 TMJ dysfunction, sometimes referred to as TMJ disorder, is a range of symptoms related to pain in the jaw joint.
 An uneven bite can cause chronic discomfort and introduce secondary oral problems, such as worn and chipped teeth.
 Teeth grinding and clenching can result in muscle spasms, inflammation, and pain.
 Generally, these actions occur at night, when the sufferer may not even be aware of what’s happening.

-If you suffer from more than one of these symptoms in any combination, it’s time to call our State College family dentistry practice:
+If you suffer from more than one of these symptoms in any combination, it’s time to call our State College family dental office:

-When you visit our State College family dentistry practice, we can diagnose painful jaw disorders, such as bruxism (teeth grinding) or TMJ, as well as offer relief through custom-made nightguards and bite appliances.
+When you visit our State College family dental office, we can diagnose painful jaw disorders, such as bruxism (teeth grinding) or TMJ, as well as offer relief through custom-made nightguards and bite appliances.
 If you experience pain in your jaws, face, head, or neck, or if your teeth are sensitive or have unexplained wear, call our State College dental office today to schedule a functional analysis.